aklivity/zilla-plus-aws-templates/amazon-msk/cdk/secure-private-access/README.md

 ### `vpcId`: VPC ID

-The VPC ID where the MSK Serverless lives.
+The VPC ID where the MSK Serverless cluster is .

 ```bash
 aws ec2 describe-subnets \